Hamilton NJ Workers’ Compensation Claims Against Third Parties Lawyer

 Speak with Trenton NJ Workers’ Compensation Attorneys

-Cohen & Riechelson is ready to fight on your behalf so that you get the compensation you deserve.
-We handle all personal injury and workers’ compensation cases on a contingency fees basis; we only get paid after we collect money for your claim.
-Call us today to explore all possible avenues for compensation in your workers’ comp case.
+Contact us today at (609) 528-2596 for a free consultation to discuss your claim and all possible avenues for compensation in your workers’ comp and possible third party liability case.
 You can also email us to schedule a free, no-obligation consultation at our offices in Hamilton or Pennington.

 Worker´s Compensation Related Content